Become a Public Service Loan Forgiveness (PSLF) Help Tool Ninja

 I hope you have enjoyed my TED talk.

 This article was written by Ian Foss, Director of Policy Implementation and Oversight at Federal Student Aid.
-Ian is scheduled to receive PSLF in August and has personally reviewed thousands of PSLF submissions as part of FSA’s enhanced process that launched on November 8, 2020.
+Ian has personally reviewed thousands of PSLF submissions as part of the FSA enhanced process that launched on Nov.
+8, 2020.